-Respondents highlighted a moderate demand for additional parking and a cohesive trail guide for the entire corridor.
+Comment Respondents highlighted a moderate demand for additional parking and a cohesive trail guide for the entire corridor.
 Some respondents felt it would be good to have a kayak rental within the corridor, but not for additional boat launches.
 Few respondents felt public transit or bicycles would improve access, as all owned a car.
-Respondents also mentioned more access points, Mountain Bike Trails and programing would enhance public use.
+Respondents also mentioned more access points, access and parking issues at some locations, such as John Burroughs Nature

+Mountain Bike Trails and programing would enhance public use.